BIOSCI 205 : Plant, Cell and Environment

 |Capability 6:||Social and Environmental Responsibilities|

-- Describe what the basic structure of a plant is and apply their knowledge of plant structure to interpret, through microscopy, sections of plant material.
-(Capability 2 and 3)
+- Describe what the basic structure of a plant apply their knowledge of plant structure to interpret, through microscopy, sections of plant material.
+(Capability 1 and 2)

-- Describe and discuss how plant hormones affect plant development and how this knowledge is used to reprogram plant development in vitro for plant biotechnology.
+- Describe how plant hormones affect plant development and apply this knowledge to reprogram plant development in vitro.
 (Capability 1)

 - Explain the metabolism that is special to plants.
 (Capability 1)